dotnet/AspNetCore.Docs/aspnetcore/security/authentication/add-user-data.md

 ## Add custom user data to the Identity DB

-Update the `IdentityUser` derrived class with custom properties.
+Update the `IdentityUser` derived class with custom properties.
 If you named your project WebApp1, the file is named *Areas/Identity/Data/WebApp1User.cs*.
 Update the file with the following code:

 [!code-csharp[Main](add-user-data/sample/Areas/Identity/Data/WebApp1User.cs)]

-Properies decorated with the [PersonalData](/dotnet/api/microsoft.aspnetcore.identity.personaldataattribute?view=aspnetcore-2.1) attribute are:
+Properties decorated with the [PersonalData](/dotnet/api/microsoft.aspnetcore.identity.personaldataattribute?view=aspnetcore-2.1) attribute are:

 * Deleted by the *Areas/Identity/Pages/Account/Manage/DeletePersonalData.cshtml* Razor Page.
 * Included in the downloaded data by the *Areas/Identity/Pages/Account/Manage/DownloadPersonalData.cshtml* Razor Page.